Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Conclusions

 \section{Conclusions}

-In summary, our study of the parking search process has unveiled a quantitative relation between the total travel time and the occupancy of parking spaces, which takes into account the effect of oft-overlooked factors such as the topology of the street network and the unequal attractiveness of parking spaces.
-The derived equations are quite generic and can be applied to arbitrary parking search strategies and to any street network, from simple parking lot models to large cities.
+To summarise, our study of the parking search process has unveiled a relation between the total travel time and the occupancy of parking spaces, which takes into account the effect of oft-overlooked factors such as the particular topology of the street network and the \AN{heterogeneous} attractiveness of parking spaces. \AN{The major contribution of this paper is to quantitatively account for these effects, inherent to the problem of parking search, by propounding an algorithm and equations of broad applicability.} The derived equations are \AN{indeed} generic and can therefore be applied to \AN{a wide range of} parking search strategies and to any street network in the world, from simple parking lot models to large cities.

-While it lays the ground for a rigorous approach to the topic, the present work involves a number of simplifications that limit its capacity to describe the reality of parking-related issues.
+While it lays the ground for a rigorous approach to the topic, the present work involves some simplifications that limit its capacity to describe the full scope of parking-related issues.
 Firstly, the framework introduced here discards possible changes in behaviour of the drivers during their search (e.g., if they have a specific favourite spot and realise that it is occupied) and it handles parking decisions spot by spot, in a sequential way, overlooking the possibility to see other spots at a distance; the drivers' perception of parking tension is also handled as a function of the occupancy of the network, instead of depending on the drivers' observations.
-Secondly, the generic mean-field formula that we derived for the search time requires detailed information about the occupation of spots in the network; we showed how to theoretically compute such information only in the stationary regime.
-Lastly, to permit the evaluation of hypothetical scenarios, the framework needs to be extended to integrate the interaction between the cruising traffic and the regular traffic and the elasticity of parking demand to search times.
+Secondly, the generic mean-field formula that we derived for the search time requires detailed information about the occupation of spots in the network; we showed how to theoretically compute such information, but only \AN{when circling remains moderate} and in the stationary regime. \AN{The meaning and implications of the stationary assumption have been discussed previously; see Dowling et al. \cite{dowling2019modeling}.)}